Gatecoin/RESTful-API-Implementation/README.md

 api
 ===

-implementation details for the gatecoin API
+implementation details for the gatecoin Http API